sig-net/multichain-abstract-account/README.md

 ### Oracle Contracts

-Contract to fetch and store the OIDC provider public key on chain to be used by OIDCAuthContract to validate the validity of the token.
+Contract that fetches and stores OIDC provider public keys on-chain, which are used by OIDCAuthContract to validate token authenticity.

-Those contracts should be able to be updated permission less:
+These contracts should support permissionless updates through:

-- Decentralized network of oracles
+- A decentralized network of oracles
-- ZK when updating key
+- Zero-knowledge proofs when updating keys

-DEMO: For demo purpose a centralized "trusted" server will be used
+Note: For demo purposes, a centralized trusted server will be used initially.

 ### Relayer

-Relayer REST server:
+Relayer REST Server:

-- `/sign-near-transaction`
+- `/sign-near-transaction` endpoint
-  - Args:
+  - Parameters:
-    - receiver_id: account management contract address (RootDerivationContract)
+    - receiver_id: Account management contract address (RootDerivationContract)
     - execute_args: ExecuteArgs
-  - Build Near Transaction, sign sponsoring the gas, call RPC
+  - Actions:
+    - Builds NEAR transaction
+    - Signs transaction and sponsors gas fees
+    - Submits transaction to RPC node

-Enables blockchain transactions without wallet
+This relayer enables users to submit blockchain transactions without a wallet.

 ### OIDC Server (Optional)

-Currently we are not sure if the token generated on Client Side it's 100% authentic, so we will introduce this server to use the Client Secret to request the token.
+Since we cannot guarantee that tokens generated on the client side are 100% authentic, we will introduce this server to use the Client Secret when requesting tokens.

-Obs:
+Notes:
-- User still able to call the contract without the server, using OIDC token generation on client flow
+- Users can still call the contract without the server by using client-side OIDC token generation
-- If we come to the conclusion that the Client Token it's authentic and valid we can remove this server
+- If we determine that client-generated tokens are authentic and valid, we can remove this server

 ### ChainSignatures Contract